lucasalcs/dataset_df/README.md

 - **AASIST Model**:
   - **Inference Notebook**:
-    `AASIST/notebooks/AASIST-inference.ipynb` offers similar capabilities for the AASIST model:
+    `models/aasist/notebooks/AASIST-inference.ipynb` offers similar capabilities for the AASIST model:
     - Processing audio files using AASIST's graph attention networks.
     - Running inference with pre-trained models.
     - Visualizing results with the EER threshold.

   - **Docker Container**:
-    `AASIST/Dockerfile` provides a ready-to-use environment with:
+    `models/aasist/Dockerfile` provides a ready-to-use environment with:
     - A PyTorch 1.6.0 runtime image with CUDA 10.1 support.
     - The complete AASIST codebase and dependencies.
     - Pre-trained AASIST and AASIST-L models.
     - A Jupyter Lab interface for running the notebook.

-- **SLSforASVspoof Model**:
+- **SLS Model**:
   - **Inference Notebook**:
-    `SLSforASVspoof/notebooks/SLS-inference.ipynb` provides capabilities for the SLS model:
+    `models/sls/notebooks/SLS-inference.ipynb` provides capabilities for the SLS model:
     - Processing audio files using Supervised Label Smoothing approach.
     - Running inference with the pre-trained model for deepfake detection.
     - Visualizing detection scores with threshold annotations.

   - **Docker Container**:
-    `SLSforASVspoof/Dockerfile` builds an environment with:
+    `models/sls/Dockerfile` builds an environment with:
     - A PyTorch 1.12.1 runtime image with CUDA 11.3 support.
     - All required dependencies for the SLS model.
     - Pre-trained model weights from the ASVspoof 2021-DF challenge.
     - A Jupyter Lab interface for running the notebook.

+- **XLSR-Mamba Model**:
+  - **Description**: Utilizes a dual-column bidirectional state space model combined with self-supervised learning (pre-trained wav2vec 2.0) for spoofing attack detection.
+  - **Docker Container**:
+    `models/xlsr_mamba/Dockerfile` builds a containerized environment that:
+    - Clones the XLSR-Mamba repository (`https://github.com/swagshaw/XLSR-Mamba.git`).
+    - Installs dependencies including a specific commit of `fairseq`.
+    - Sets up a Jupyter Lab server.
+  - **Inference Notebook**:
+    An inference notebook may be available within the cloned XLSR-Mamba repository or may need to be adapted/created based on the examples provided in that repository.
+  - **Requirements**:
+    The primary dependencies are managed within the `Dockerfile`, which installs requirements from the cloned XLSR-Mamba repository and an additional `models/xlsr_mamba/requirements.txt` (if present and copied as `external_requirements.txt`).
+  - **Status**: The integration of this model is currently in progress and not yet fully implemented or tested within this project.

 - **Python Requirements**:
-  Each model folder contains its own `requirements.txt` file listing the essential dependencies.
+  Each model folder (`models/ssl_antispoof`, `models/aasist`, `models/sls`, and potentially `models/xlsr_mamba`) contains its own `requirements.txt` file listing the essential dependencies (or they are handled within the Dockerfile, as with XLSR-Mamba).

 ## Features